 Cappelli said the team’s research is especially relevant due to contemporary geopolitical issues and the possibility of food shortages because of fertilizer.
 “This whole project has really been an eye opener for me and for the students involved because it came in a time when we needed it most,” he said.

 A previous version of this article inaccurate stated that Benjamin Wang was a microbiology and immunology Ph.D. student and that Jiale Xu was a first year Ph.D. student.
-The Daily regrets this error.
+Additionally, a previous version of this article incorrectly stated when the West Fertilizer Company explosion happened.
+The Daily regrets these errors.